 Analyzing the North Carolina Housing Market: Is Now the Time to Sell?

 Building supply shortages and high demand for real estate has created a lack of inventory in the North Carolina housing market.
-Meanwhile an influx of cash has driven up prices in what has proven to be a strong seller’s market.
+Meanwhile an influx has driven up prices in what has proven to be a strong seller’s market.
 The team at Swift Homes can’t remember the last time we saw a home market as hot as North Carolina’s is right now.
 We’ve experienced weeks in which realtors in the state had over a hundred showings.
 It has also become a common occurrence to see people put their house on the market and receive multiple offers.

 One of the most unexpected effects of the COVID-19 pandemic has been its impact on housing across the United States.
 As touched on above, factory shutdowns and severe supply chain disruptions have drastically limited building material availability and caused prices to skyrocket.
 According to a May survey we analyzed from the National Association of Home Builders and the Wells Fargo Housing Market Index, some 90-percent of builders reported insufficient supplies of framing lumber, plywood and oriented strand board.
 87-percent reported a shortage of windows and doors.